CCI-GU-Sweden/gisela_workflow/README.md

 this trains a yolov8 model

 The file workflow/scripts/layers_config.json contains configuration data for the different annotations layers. if you supply --config current_confg=myelin for example, the configuration with short_name myelin will be used.
 Use the short_name of the configuration you would like to use.
+I no fonfigu